They'd Rather Be Right: Reception and significance

 Galaxy Science Fiction reviewer Floyd C. Gale faulted the novel, saying, "although a passably workmanlike job, loose ends outnumber neat knits in this yarn."

 In 2008 Sam Jordison described the novel as "appalling," the "worst ever winner [of the Hugo Award]," and "a basic creative writing 'how not to,'" saying that its win "by public vote (...) raises serious questions about the value of a universal franchise."
-Similarly, author Lawrence Watt-Evans has stated that They'd Rather Be Right is "the usual [book] cited" as the "worst book ever to win [the Hugo Award]", and author Rick Cook responded to the question of "Is the book any good?" with "No," going on to explain its origins as "one of those tailored-to-order serials for the old Astounding.
+Similarly, Lawrence Watt-Evans has noted that They'd Rather Be Right is "the usual [book] cited" as the "worst book ever to win [the Hugo Award]", and Rick Cook responded to the question of "Is the book any good?" with "No," going on to explain that it originated as "one of those tailored-to-order serials for the old Astounding.
 Sometimes those things worked and sometimes they didn't.
 This one didn't."

 Publication history

 They'd Rather Be Right was first published as a four-part serial in Astounding Science Fiction from August 1954 to November 1954.
 It was published as a book in 1957, and a heavily cut version was released the following year under the title The Forever Machine.
 The novel has been reprinted a few times in the decades since, including at least two foreign language translations.